yaap7/miSCripts/README.md

 * give usefull `search` examples ;
 * add pretty output for other functions (get-user, get-spn, etc) while keeping a json output ;
+* continuously improve this documentation

+for v2:

+* change the core architecture to create an object and do not open multiple connection for `-t all`

 ### Usage